alexsehlke/Icarus_TLcalculations/README.md

 We welcome contributions to improve and expand the functionality of these tools.
 Please feel free to fork the repository and submit pull requests.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons Attribution 4.0 (CC-BY-4.0).

 ## Contact
 For any questions or further information, please contact us at alexander.sehke@nasa.gov.